 Fix the layer closest to revenue first, unless a technical block is preventing discovery.

-The better move is to find the weakest trust layer and make it harder for a buyer to doubt you.
+A better approach finds the weakest trust layer and reinforces it, making it harder for a buyer to doubt you.

 When to run an online presence audit